 This fortress has an irregular four-sided shape, with one side descending to the sea and the other three land-facing sides protected by a trench.
 Nowadays, the terrace of the fortress is the venue for performances during the Dubrovnik Summer Festival, while inside a variety of other concerts are held.

-The fortress of St John is a structure on the south-eastern side of the old city harbour.
+St John's Fortress is a structure on the south-eastern side of the old city harbour.
 This fortification watches over and protects the very entrance to the harbour.

 The fortress in its current guise dates from the 16th century, with rounded, sloping walls facing the sea and sheer sides towards the harbour, displaying an array of cannon ports.